haidershah700/myhrbot/README.md

 ## Adding Your Documents

 1. Place your PDF documents in the `data` folder located at the root of the project.
+2. You can also upload your word file directly to the data folder
-2. The system will automatically process these documents when you start the application.
+3. The system will automatically process these documents when you start the application.

 ```
 my_hr_chatbot/